nsidc/earthaccess/.github/pull_request_template.md

 <details><summary>Pull Request (PR) draft checklist - click to expand</summary>

 - [ ] Populate a descriptive title.
-Ensure the title does not look like "Updated README.md".
+For example, instead of "Updated README.md", use a title such as "Add testing details to the contributor section of the README".
 - [ ] Populate the body of the pull request with :
     - A clear description of the change you are proposing.
     - Links to any issues resolved by this PR with text in the PR description, for